 - Triple check your website and ecommerce check-out process to ensure there are no issues, especially on mobile.

-- Set up re-targeting campaigns so that if people go to your site and leave they will still see ads.
+- Set up retargeting campaigns so that if people go to your website and leave they will still see ads that remind them of your brand and products.

 8. Calculate the cost of running a successful campaign.